 I’ve found exercise can at least make the fat around your hips shrink.
 I do a lot of kicking exercises and it really got rid of the pear and made me more of an hourglass.
 Obviously the hip bones will stay the same, so it might not go down too much.
 Really pears have it awesome too though, sometimes I miss it.
 It is very feminine and sexy if you can dress it right.
 Go for loose tops and tight jeans.
 Skip belts, even if they are high-waisted, they’ll just chop up your figure.posted over 6 years ago

 i found this site at instyle. com and mmmm i think it really works becuae u put ur measures and it tells u what bodytype u are.. coz sumtimes u just imagine ur one thing and u result on another.. i thought i was inverted triangle but im actually an hourglass… ha! funny huh!?

 i dont know how this works but u can cipy paste because im new haha sorry!

 I’m a pear too and I just wanted to echo the suggestion of high-waisted wide-legs – I’m 5’7” and these are the only pants that fit me off the rack and are also flattering… so maybe try them?
-They also fit with your styile, I think.posted about 6 years ago
+They also fit with your styile, I think.posted over 6 years ago

 Don’t feel like you have to conform to certain styles because of your figure :) just be mindful of balancing proportions whatever you wear.